-Source Relevance of Scope 1 emissions from this source Relevance of Scope 2 emissions excluded from this source Explain why the source is excluded Emissions from offsite transport of product in North America Emissions are not evaluated No emissions from this source Data is presently unavailable.
-Very low materiality (estimated to be less than 0.01% of total emissions.
-Emissions from electricity used in small remote offices and despatch sites in North America No emissions from this source Emissions are not evaluated Data is presently unavailable.
-Very low materiality (estimated to be less than 0.01% of total emissions.
+Source Relevance of Scope 1 emissions from this source Relevance of location-based Scope 2 emissions from this source Relevance of market-based Scope 2 emissions from this source (if applicable) Explain why the source is excluded Emissions from offsite transport of product in North America Emissions are not evaluated No emissions from this source No emissions from this source Data is presently unavailable.
+Very low materiality (estimated to be less than 1% of total emissions.
+Emissions from electricity used in small remote offices and despatch sites in North America Emissions are not evaluated Emissions are not evaluated Emissions are not evaluated Data is presently unavailable.
+Very low materiality (estimated to be less than 0.1% of total emissions.